Create and configure datasets in Visual Studio

 The dataset appears as a node in Solution Explorer:

-Click on that node and the dataset appears in the DataSet Designer.
-Note that each table in the dataset has an associated TableAdapter which is represented at the bottom.
+Click that node, and the dataset appears in the DataSet Designer.
+Note that each table in the dataset has an associated TableAdapter object, which is represented at the bottom.
 The table adapter is used to populate the dataset and optionally to send commands to the database.

-The relation lines that connect the tables represent table relationships as defined in the database.
+The relation lines that connect the tables represent table relationships, as defined in the database.
 By default, foreign-key constraints in a database are represented as a relation only, with the update and delete rules set to none.
 Typically, that is what you want.
-However, you can click on the lines to bring up the Relation dialog, which enables you to change the behavior of hierarchical updates.
-For more information, see Relationships in datasets and Hierarchical Update
+However, you can click the lines to bring up the Relation dialog, where you can change the behavior of hierarchical updates.
+For more information, see Relationships in datasets and Hierarchical update.

-Click on a table, table adapter, or column name in a table to see its properties in the Properties Window.
+Click a table, table adapter, or column name in a table to see its properties in the Properties window.
 You can modify some of the values here.
-Just remember you are modifying the dataset, not the source database.
+Just remember that you are modifying the dataset, not the source database.

-You can add new tables or table adapters to the dataset, or add new queries for existing table adapters, or specify new relations between tables by dragging those items from the DataSet Toolbox tab, which appears when the DataSet Designer is in focus.
+You can add new tables or table adapters to the dataset, or add new queries for existing table adapters, or specify new relations between tables by dragging those items from the Toolbox tab.
+This tab appears when the DataSet Designer is in focus.

-Next, you probably want to specify how to populate the Dataset with data.
+Next, you probably want to specify how to populate the dataset with data.
 For that, you use the TableAdapter Configuration Wizard.
-For more information, see Filling datasets by using TableAdapters .
+For more information, see Fill datasets by using TableAdapters .

 This procedure shows how to add a table from the same database that you used to first create the dataset.

-Click on the dataset node in Solution Explorer to bring the dataset designer into focus.
+Click the dataset node in Solution Explorer to bring the dataset designer into focus.

-Click on the Data Sources tab in the left margin of Visual Studio, or enter Data Sources in QuickLaunch.
+Click the Data Sources tab in the left margin of Visual Studio, or enter

 Open your dataset in the Dataset Designer.

-Drag a DataTable from the DataSet tab of the Toolbox onto the Dataset Designer.
+Drag a DataTable class from the DataSet tab of the Toolbox onto the Dataset Designer.

 Add columns to define your data table.
 For more information, see How to: Add Columns to a DataTable.

-Standalone tables need to have Fill logic implemented in order to be filled with data.
-For information on filling standalone data tables, see Populating a DataSet from a DataAdapter.
+Filllogic in stand-alone tables so that you can fill them with data.
+For information on filling stand-alone data tables, see Populating a DataSet from a DataAdapter.